DaintyJet/Heap-Overflow-Example/README.md

 ## Pre-Exploitation
 The primary requirement that must be met before we perform any testing or exploitation on the heap is to disable the **Validate Heap Integrity** protections in Windows.
 This is a system wide configuration that we can disable using the steps shown below.
 It's effects are discussed in the [VChat_Heap_Defense](https://github.com/DaintyJet/VChat_Heap_Defense) writeup.

-1. Open Windows Security Options from the search bar
+1. Open Windows Security Options from the search bar.

     <img src="Images/S1.png" width=600>

-2. Open App and Browser Control, scroll down to the Exploit Protection section
+2. Open App and Browser Control, scroll down to the Exploit Protection section.

     <img src="Images/S2.png" width=600>

 3. Open the Exploit Protection Setting, this will default to the system settings.
-You can scroll down to the Validate Heap Integrity Section and set to *Off by Default*
+You can scroll down to the Validate Heap Integrity Section and set to *Off by Default*.

     <img src="Images/S3.png" width=600>

 ### Refresher - Heap Chunks and Allocations
 Heap chunks are the basic data structure used in a heap.
 Once heap space is required e.g a call to `malloc()` is made, the heap manager will allocate chunk for it.
 A heap chunk consists of user data and metadata.
 When a heap is freed e.g a call to `free()`, the heap chunk will become a free chunk.
 All free chunks are managed in the form of a linked list.

 First lets see the see basic allocation strategies used within a modern system [2]:
 - Use an available free chunk either fully or fragment it to create an allocated chunk and a smaller free chunk.
 - Otherwise, allocate a new  free heap chunk at the top of the heap if there is available space in the heap.
   - If there is no available space the heap manager will ask the kernel to add new memory to the end of the heap, and then allocate a new chunk.
 - If all these strategies fail, the allocation can’t be serviced, and `malloc(...)` returns NULL as a failure.

 Now let's move to exploring heap allocation more specifically in a **Windows 10** system.